Deng Xi

-The Xunzi paired him with Hui Shi as part of a general intellectual tradition, though the two lived 200 years apart.
-While Han Fei tended to dismiss the Logicians as useless (despite the 'Legalists' deriving a part of their statecraft from them), Xunzi's primary complaint about the two was that they didn't conform to ritual and "righteousness", or the "facts about right and wrong", portraying him as a talented person who, neglecting the way of Confucian morality, wasted his time on pointless intellectual games and sophistry.
+Deng is regarded as the first proponent to advocate following the li, or pattern of things.
+A term which refers to the processing of jade, it would be utilised by the neo-Mohists as the term identifying the logic and history of a thing in the growth of a proposition.
+With arguments pertaining to forms and names, Deng Xi is cited by Liu Xiang for the origin of the principle of xingming, referring to a matching of ministerial words and results.
+Similarly utilised by Shen Buhai and Han Fei, this would likely make him an important contributor to both Chinese philosophy and the foundations of Chinese statecraft.

+Associated with litigation, he is said to have argued for the permissibility of contradictory propositions, engaging in hair-splitting debates on the interpretation of laws, legal principles and definitions.
+However, the purpose of his concept of bian is specifically to examine and distinguish categories so as to prevent hindrances or disturbances, with inferences are then made categorically.
+He distinguishes great and small bian ethically rather than logically, as Xun Kuang would later (although the Mohists also had ethical discussions).
+Under the influence of the Mohists, Xun Kuang would suggest categorization as a key to understanding.

 Deng Xi Zi

 The Han History (Hanshu) attributes two scrolls of writings to Deng Xi, neither of which survives, though Professor Zhenbin Sun at least considers the text bearing Deng's name to reflect his thought.
 It recommends that a wise king "follow names and observe actualities, examine laws and establish authority", saying that "positions cannot be surpassed, official titles cannot be used, and officials have their own responsibilities according to their names and titles.
 The superior follows the names and inspects if they correspond to actuality, the subordinate carries the orders and puts them into practice."
-Along more logical lines comparable to Mozi it advocates "distinguishing different categories so that they may not hinder each other, and to organize different bases so that they may not disturb each other."
+Along more logical lines comparable to Mozi it advocates "distinguishing different categories so that they may not hinder each other, and to organise different bases so that they may not disturb each other."